ncrmro/ubuntu-zfs-kvm-host/README.md

 To get started working with ansible in development first run `vagrant up`

-SSH into your vagrant box
+SSH into your vagrant box `vagrant ssh`
-`vagrant ssh`
-`ssh -i ".vagrant/machines/default/virtualbox/private_key" vagrant@10.0.1.10`
-`chmod 0444 .vagrant/machines/default/virtualbox/private_key`

 #### Ansible Vault
 Create a password file